ArdahanDogru/nfr-elicitation-assistant/README.md

 ## Overview

 This prototype tool was developed for the paper: Eliciting Nonfunctional Requirements: an Ontology-driven Generative AI Approach.
+Below is the tutorial on how to run the tool.

 ## Prerequisites